d-smith/go-examples/postgres/README.md

     dablob bytea
 );

-grant select, update, insert, delete on sample to esuser;
+grant select, update, insert, delete on sample to sampleusr;
-grant select, update on sampleseq to esuser;
+grant select, update on sampleseq to sampleusr;
 </pre>